ConeDragon/docs/building/configlet/README.md

 ## Formatting

-Configlet has a `fmt` command to help with consistent formatting of the JSON files in the track repo.
+Configlet has a `fmt` command to help with the consistent formatting of the JSON files in the track repo.
-The `fmt` command currently only operates on the exercise `.meta/config.json` files but it is likely to operate on all the track JSON files in the future.
+The `fmt` command currently only operates on the exercise `.meta/config.json` files, but it is likely to operate on all the track JSON files in the future.
 You can learn more about the format command [here](/docs/building/configlet/format).

 ## Installation